-If payment in full is not made within this 7 day period or an instalment arrangement agreed, the officer will attend the debtor’s premises after the expiry of the 7 clear day notice period to take control of goods (formally called seizure).
-If the debtor doesn't sign a Controlled Goods Agreement (formerly Walking Possession) or makes payment in full, the officer can make arrangements to remove goods and sell the goods over which he has taken control (seized).
+If payment in full is not made within this 7 day period or an installment arrangement agreed, the officer will attend the debtor’s premises after the expiry of the 7 clear day notice period to take control of goods (formally called seizure).
+If the debtor doesn't sign a Controlled Goods Agreement (formerly Walking Possession) or make payment in full, the officer can make arrangements to remove goods and sell the goods over which he has taken control (seized).

-Obviously in many cases the value of goods belonging to the company is not enough to cover the costs of the debt.
-However the threat of removal can focus minds and funds found elsewhere.
+Obviously, in many cases the value of goods belonging to the company is not enough to cover the costs of the debt.
+However, the threat of removal can focus minds and funds found elsewhere.

 If the seizure of goods does not yield results then HMRC may as a last resort issue a winding up petition.

 Winding up petition

 Please refer to this page for information about the winding up petition process.